nham/wabbo/drafts/2015-04-28-computer_networks_ch2.md

 To even begin thinking about networking, you need some medium that electromagnetic waves can propagate in.
 Examples of such mediums include space (in the case of radio waves) or a length of wire or optical fiber.
 Such a physical medium is called a **link**.

-Two major flavors of links are [point-to-point](http://en.wikipedia.org/wiki/Point-to-point_%28telecommunications%29) links and [multiple-access](https://en.wikipedia.org/wiki/Channel_access_method) links.
+Two major flavors of links are [point-to-point](http://en.wikipedia.org/wiki/Point-to-point_%28telecommunications%29) links (connections are between pairs of nodes) and [multiple-access](https://en.wikipedia.org/wiki/Channel_access_method) links.

 Once you have solved the problems of making physical links, there are still five more problems to solve, according to Peterson and Davie: